Paperless-ngx installation on Ubuntu 24.04 with Caddy and automatic SSL certificates

 The following settings are important for our installation:

-- URL: Here we enter the domain under which Paperless-ngx should be accessible, e.g.,
+- URL: Here we enter the domain under which Paperless-ngx should be accessible, e.g.

-. - OCR Language: We choose
+https://paperless-demo.wz-it.com. - OCR Language: We select

 Caddy is a simple and powerful web server that automatically issues and manages SSL certificates from Let's Encrypt.
 We use Caddy to make Paperless-ngx accessible via HTTPS.
-We can add Caddy to the Docker Compose
+We can add Caddy to the Docker compose

-directory and add the Caddy service.
-Here's what the updated docker-compose.yml
+We open the docker-compose.yml file in the /opt/paperless directory and add the Caddy service.
+This is what the updated docker-compose.yml looks like:

 services: